Transverse fluctuations control the assembly of semiflexible filaments

 As filaments elongate, many-body excluded volume interactions become more important and hinder diffusion~\cite{doi1988theory}.
 This may drastically slow down the motion of the reactive sites, and could conceivably contribute to the observed crossover from sublinear ($\propto t^{1/2}$) to linear growth in Fig.~\ref{fig:av_length}A. To prove that this crossover is instead due to the switching between a rigid rod regime and a fluctuations-dominated one, we simulate a system of ``phantom'' polymers (Fig.~\ref{fig:av_length}B).
 There, the excluded volume interactions between non-bonded neighbors are removed so that distinct filaments can freely cross each other.
 The crossover from sublinear to linear growth is preserved in this system, implying that it is not caused by steric effects.
 There are, however, two differences with Fig.~\ref{fig:av_length}A. First, at very early times $L$ increases approximately as $t^{1/2}$ instead of $t^{0.4}$, suggesting that the transient regime discussed above may be caused by excluded volume effects.
 Secondly, the phantom polymers display a faster growth ($1.5-2$ times faster for $c=10^{-2}$) both in the sublinear and in the linear regime (see dashed line in Fig.~\ref{fig:av_length}B).
 To explain this second effect, one could speculate that excluded volume interactions slow down the movement of reactive sites and thus reduce the prefactor in the $x(t) \propto t^{3/8}$ relation.
-We however show that this is not the case by directly monitoring these mean-squared displacements (Supplementary Information).
-We instead attribute the slower assembly in non-phantom networks to the inaccessibility of some potential reaction partners due to steric hindrance~\cite{foffano2016dynamics,tran2022fragmentation}.
+We however show that this is not the case by directly monitoring the mean-squared displacement of the end monomers of filaments that do not undergo annealing (Supplementary Material).
+Additionally, we also show that this effect is not due to significant differences in the filament length distribution for phantom and excluded volume filaments (Supplementary Material).
+This analysis also reveals that filaments that are either much shorter or much longer than $L$ are rare, justifying \textit{a posteriori} our scaling assumption of a single typical length governing the annealing kinetics.
+We instead attribute the slower assembly in non-phantom systems to the inaccessibility of some potential reaction partners due to steric hindrance~\cite{foffano2016dynamics,tran2022fragmentation}.